Attack (HTHA) Inspection

-High temperature hydrogen attack (HTHA) is observed in steels exposed to temperature above 200 °C. At high temperature atomic hydrogen diffuses in steel.
-This hydrogen reacts with carbon of steel and forms CH4.
-The methane so formed bubbles at grain boundary and forms voids at grain boundary.
+High-temperature hydrogen attack (HTHA) is observed in steel that is exposed to a temperature of 200 °C or more.
+At such a high temperature, atomic hydrogen diffuses in steel.
+This hydrogen reacts with carbon present in the steel and forms CH4.
+The methane that is formed bubbles and creates voids at the grain boundary.

 MC + 4H = M + CH4